influxdata/awesome/docs/part-2/querying-and-data-transformations.md

 ```

 Typically, developers will address a bucket by its name for a few reasons.
 First, of course the bucket name is much more readable, the role of the bucket can be encoded in the name.
 Additionally, there may be times when deleting a bucket and creating a new one with the same name is the most expedient way to delete data.
 Addressing the bucket by its id has the advantage of being immutable.
-Someone can change the bucket name, and the query usin the id will continue working.
+Someone can change the bucket name, and the query using the id will continue working.

 There are cases that will be described below where you use a different kind of “from”, for example `sql.from()` or `csv.from()` or `array.from()` to bring in data from other sources.